Log in

 1927 Combinations

-For once, 1927 seems to be not a year, but the sum of the fragrance combinations that this extraordinary perfume takes on as it is worn.
+1927 seems to be, for once, not a year but the sum of the fragrance note combinations that this extraordinary perfume takes on during wear.

-From green-earthy to sweet-powdery, back to green, now with fresh to spicy, then flowery, and so it goes on for quite a while.
+From green-earthy to sweet-powdery, back to green, now fresh, then spicy, then floral, and it continues like this for quite a while.

-I can't believe it, it's a permanent game between 2 fragrances, then turn around and flux a new combo.
+I can't believe it, it's a permanent game between 2 fragrance notes, then a turnaround and suddenly a new combo.

-Moss, flower, aunt Frieda, powder, I'm going crazy, already different again, I fluctuate between like and dislike.
+Moss, flower, Aunt Frieda, powder, I'm going crazy, it's different again, I waver between like and dislike.

-I've never seen anything like it before When I look at the scent type pie chart of the community, I have to smile; this is the statistical proof.
+When I look at the fragrance type pie chart of the community, I have to smile; that's the statistical proof.

-In the end, on a cold autumn day something flowery-creamy remained with me; would be interesting how that would be in summer.
+Ultimately, on a cold autumn day, something floral-creamy has remained for me; it would be interesting to see how it would be in summer.

-I'll put you on the watch list and keep an eye on you.
+I'll put you on my watchlist and keep an eye on you.

 Yatagan